hazarute/NeatData/ReadMe.md

     python clean_data.py --input data.csv --textcol name
     ```

-**Note:** All CLI options above are now added as pipeline steps and executed in order by PipelineManager.
+**Note:** All CLI and GUI options above are now added as pipeline steps and executed in order by PipelineManager.
 No hybrid/manual calls.

 **Error Handling:**
 Any skipped/bad lines during CSV reading are automatically logged to bad_lines.csv for review.